biolab/orange3/doc/widgets/bioinformatics/PIPAx.md

 6. **Exclude labels with constant values** removes labels that are the same for all selected experiments.<br>
    **Average replicates (use median)** averages identical experiments by using medians as values.<br>
    **Logarithmic (base 2) transformation** computes the [binary logarithm](https://en.wikipedia.org/wiki/Binary_logarithm) of     the (value + 1).
 7. Selected experiments will appear in the output when the *Commit* button is clicked.
-You can connec the PIPA widget to any Orange widget which accepts data table as input.
+You can connect the PIPA widget to any Orange widget which accepts data table as input.
 8. If username and passwords are not given, only the public experiments will be accessible.
-Alternatively you can access the entire ??? data base.
+Otherwise you can access the entire PIPA data base.
 9. **PIPAx** widget lists available experiment data, which can be filtered with the *Search* box at the top.
    To select which attributes to display in the widget right-click on the attribute name.